Staff

 avatar

-JOHN SHIRK – Today’s Q and A Segment explores the question, “What was Pilate’s dilemma?”
+JOHN SHIRK – Today’s Q and A Segment explores the question, “Why does God allow suffering in the world?”

 John Shirk